 There is no denying that LISS (low intensity steady state) cardio can be an effective tool for weight loss.
 I want to share a few glaring problems with this method and explain why I never suggest my clients get on the treadmill.

 1. Notice above I said effective tool for weight loss.
 I didn’t say fat loss.
 The biggest problem I have with cardio is that when you burn calories running, you are burning calories from fat AND muscle.
 Your body doesn’t pick and choose where the calories come from that it’s burning.
-This is very bad as you never want to decrease muscle mass on your body.
-Muscle is more metabolic and burns more calories at rest than does fat.
+This is very bad as

 2. Overexercising, or long duration cardio sessions, increase cortisol (a stress hormone) which can then lead to increased cravings and overcompensation for calories burned.
 So, while you may burn a couple hundred calories after spending an hour on the treadmill, when you get done you are ravenously hungry.
 Smoothies seem like healthy drinks so you pop in Jamba Juice on your way home and grab one because you “deserve a treat” and the drink ends up being more calories than what you just spent an hour on the treadmill trying to burn.
 So you could easily put yourself into a caloric surplus by running too often.

 **Over exercise has the same hormonal effects as sleep deprivation.
 Both make you leptin-resistant (unable to signal brain you’re full), both raise ghrelin (insatiable hunger) and eventually become insulin-resistant because cortisol is too high / too often.
-All of this in turn can lead to weight gain.
+All of this in turn can lead to

 **Another caveat to cardiovascular exercise is the negative impact it potentially has on thyroid function.
 T4 (inactive) is the primary hormone produced by the thyroid.
 T4 is then converted to T3 (active) to be used in a properly functioning metabolism.
 Too high levels of cortisol not only impair the body’s ability to create the T4 hormone, it also suppresses the conversion of T4 to T3 which then leads to a dysfunctional metabolism.
 This equates to decreased ability to burn fat, lack of energy and a host of other issues.